rutherblood/jekyll-now/_drafts/2018-05-31-a-paper-a-day-keeps-the-doctor-away.md

 ---
 Lately I have been fascinated by probability theory, statistics and anything in general which kind of pertains to economics, finance or real-life management of one's resources or as it pertains to gambling.
 Papers which do not fundamentals but give a different way of seeing the world around us.
 More importantly these papers need to give me wisdom instead of just preaching math and building theoretical frameworks.

 Now, I wish I had the intelligence and exposure or the time to read one paper everyday but unfortuantely that not being the case the many papers I have come to become fascinated with I hardly complete and get shelved.
 I have taken a liking for [this](https://people.csail.mit.edu/costis/simplified.pdf "The Complexity of Computing Nash Equilibrium") one right now after reading this [blog-post](https://ristret.com/s/qk8wpt/philosophy_computational_complexity "The Philosophy Of Computation Complexity at Ristret") trending at HN.
+There is [yet another resource](http://fermatslibrary.com/ "Fermat's Library") which is fascinating for its core idea: of curating fantastic papers from areas of human study and letting the community annotate over them.
+In other things I have also been lately really occupied with particular articles at Stanford Encyclopedia of Philosophy.
+I have a membership which means I can get PDFs for these articles.
+Here are some which have been occupying me lately:

+1. Computation Complexity: After reading the aforementioned blog-post.

+2. Philosophy of Statistics & Bayesian Reasoning: For aforementioned reasons.

+3. Plotinus: Yours humbly from being an atheist is now becoming an agnost.
+Another post waiting to to be writ.
+Details will come :)

+4. Aristotle's Logic & The Traditional Square of Opposition: This has been after a general reasoning class where we were learning syllogisms and I was particularly troubled by some aspects of the "some" quantifier.
+The past few days I missed writing posts has largely been due to a contribution of not knowing what to write about & being excited about writing something on syllogisms.
+But I did not want to do this without prep, failed to prep and failed to write any posts as well.
+That was brutal.

+5. The Problem of Induction: I have yet to read this but there are many places which lead me to this one.
+My own work with palm rejection,